Can a Homeowners Association Restrict Solar Panels in Maryland?

 There are some understandable concerns.
 Not every solar installation company cares about the look of the system and its impact on the home and neighborhood.

 Our first step is to make sure you are completely satisfied with the installation plan before we head to engineering, permitting, and only then to the HOA.

 The HOA’s authority over solar is defined by Maryland Code, Real Property § 2-119.
 The code states that the HOA cannot make any “unreasonable limitations” that “significantly increases the cost of the solar collector system” or that “significantly decreases the efficiency of the solar collector system.”

 - An HOA could tell you that the inverter cannot be mounted on the front of the house.
 However, if there were no other option (rare) or it would drive up cost (also rare), the HOA could not hold you to that restriction.

 - The HOA could NOT mandate that you have to put the panels on the shady side of the house to hide it from view because that would significantly hurt the solar panel efficiency.

 We have installed systems in many Southern Maryland neighborhoods overseen by an HOA.
 We’ve never come across two HOA’s that handle solar installations the same.
 We recommend that you reach out to your HOA to see what they require.
 Typically, a friendly notification is enough to satisfy the HOA, but we’ve signed agreements, provided engineered drawings and proposal details, and contractor licensing information.
-Whatever they dream up, we’ll handle.
+Whatever they dream up, we’ll handle it.
 We are right here to support getting your solar system installed just the way you want it.